cyrildagher/campus.task.collab-board/RENDER_DEPLOYMENT_GUIDE.md

   "dev": "nodemon server.js"
 }
 ```
-This is perfect - Render will use `npm start` to run your server.
+Render will use `npm run dev` to run your server with nodemon (auto-restart on changes).

 ### 1.3 Push Your Code to GitHub